ramirez0307/ramirez0307.github.io/README.md

 ### Inbound
 Within the inbound part of the app, the user will have the ability to:

-1. Create Inbound PO – Create an inbound PO to hold a list of products to be purchase
+1. Create Inbound PO – Create an inbound PO to hold a list of products to be purchased
 2. Receive Inbound PO – Validate and receive product according to the inbound PO
-3. Inbound Queries – Execute different search queries in regard to the inbound PO’s
+3. Inbound Queries – Execute different search queries regarding the inbound POs

 ![InboundDashboard.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/InboundDashboard.png)